Anand Gandhi: Memesys Culture Lab

+Through Memesys Culture Lab, Gandhi served as executive producer of SHASN, a political strategy board game designed by Zain Memon and released in 2019.
+Developed from research undertaken during the production of An Insignificant Man, the game received the Social Impact Award at IndieCade Europe in 2021.
+Its sequel, SHASN: AZADI, later became the first tabletop game to be recognized by Games for Change.

+Ok Computer (2021)

+In 2021, Gandhi co-wrote and produced the science fiction comedy series OK Computer through Memesys Culture Lab.
+Created by Pooja Shetty and Neil Pagedar, it premiered on Disney+ Hotstar and was screened at the International Film Festival Rotterdam and the New Zealand International Film Festival.

-Gandhi has also completed development on three projects – Ok Computer, New Aesop's Fables and Some of All Pasts.
+Gandhi has also completed development on two projects New Aesop's Fables and Some of All Pasts.
 Australian actor Hugo Weaving may be roped in to play one of the parts.

-Anand's play Beta Kaagdo, which he adapted into a screenplay along with Mitesh Shah, is being made into a feature film with Kajol in lead.
-The film is being directed by Pradeep Sarkar and produced by Ajay Devgn.
+MAYA (2021–present)

+In 2021, Gandhi and game designer Zain Memon began developing Maya as a transmedia project involving novels, films, games, graphic novels and immersive experiences.
+The project is produced through Department of Lore, a studio co-founded by Gandhi and Memon, and involved a multidisciplinary team of writers, designers and consultants.

+The first novel, MAYA: Seed Takes Root, co-authored by Gandhi and Memon, was launched through Kickstarter in September 2025.
+The campaign raised more than US$540,000 from over 5,300 backers.
+The audiobook is narrated by Hugo Weaving, with a foreword by neuroscientist Anil Seth.

 Talks and engagements

-In 2013, Anand was awarded the "Contribution to Jain Philosophy prize" by Mumbai University.
-Anand was selected for the INK Fellowship which comprised "around 25 young change-makers from across disciplines like art, science, social concerns, sport and technology, who they believe will be game-changers in their respective fields".
-He delivered his Ink Talk at the INK2013 conference in Kochi where he spoke at length about his motivations as a filmmaker while "gexploring the ideas, metaphors, memes, and the information packaged in those memes that influence our choices profoundly".
+Gandhi was selected for the INK Fellowship which comprised "around 25 young change-makers from across disciplines like art, science, social concerns, sport and technology, who they believe will be game-changers in their respective fields".

 Anand was a speaker at the Singularity University (SingularityU) Forum in India, where he shared his ideas on using insights from cognitive science in narrative structures.
 The summit also featured talks by Peter Diamandis, Rob Nail, Neil Jacobstein, and Stefan Sagmeister, among others.

 Gandhi is also the recipient of the Rajeev Circle Fellowship, designed to "identify and empower young entrepreneurs".

-Gandhi delivered a talk on the evolutionary function of awe at the launch of the first DAQRI AR helmet.

-Gandhi was a mentor at the Xprize Visioneers 2016 Summit to vote on solutions that needed to be incentivised and accelerated by the prize.
-Early detection of cancer and technological solutions for Amyotrophic Lateral Sclerosis (ALS) were the most voted for projects at the summit, along with the Avatar Xprize sponsored by Japanese airlines ANA to "create prototypes of avatars that satisfy the goal of transporting people's consciousness".

 Gandhi moderated a masterclass at the Global Entrepreneurship Summit 2017 on the future of Virtual Reality (VR) and Augmented Reality (AR).

 Gandhi was invited by the I&B Ministry to lead the VR chapter of the 48th International Film Festival of India (IFFI), 2017 held in Goa.
 He delivered a masterclass on VR as the new medium to "preserve records and memories for posterity".